|

 (capital "D").

-(Degaré): From the medieval romance Sir
+- DEGARÉ: From the medieval romance Sir

-French form of Dennis,
+- DENIS: French form of English

 meaning "follower of Dionysos."

-(Déodat): French form of Deodatus,
+- DÉODAT: French form of

 meaning "given to God."